Myths about getting an entry level mining job

 Myth: The industry uses a national ticketing system

 All the hardrock mines around the country are required to issue their own onsite tickets and procedures.
 These are non-transferable, when you move mine sites you are required to do new equipment tickets and procedures for the new site.
 The RII ticket system is only used in the construction, shutdown, Oil & Gas and Coal (Queensland only) areas of the industry.
 It is not used in the actual mining side of the industry, which I know is very strange.
 This is because all the mines use their state system, that the mine is located in.
-Each state has its own mines inspectorate, that is responsible for all the mines in that state.
+Each state has its own mines inspectorate, that is responsible for all the mines in that state and they get each mine to issue their own onsite equipment tickets and procedures.
+These are non-transferable and when you move sites (even with the same company) you have to redo everything on the new site you go to.
+Making the Owners and Employers responsible in this way, has improved safety dramatically and all stems from a system that requires each site to be individually responsible for everyone working on their site.

 If you or a friend are thinking about doing some of these tickets.
 Then just take 5 minutes to look at some of the job ads.
 To see if they require equipment tickets or not.
 If you type underground into seek, you can check out the truck driver job ads yourself.
 Most just want a manual car license for the underground Truck jobs.
-Or a HR license for the open pit jobs.
+Or a HR license for the open pit jobs (if you can fine one).

 Over the years I have watched lots of people waste money on tickets that only hurt their chances of getting a job.
 When you send a resume in full of RII tickets, to an actual mining job.
-It gets culled straight away, once it hits site, if it makes it that far.
-By doing this, you are coming at the employers with a resume full of tickets that they can’t use.
+It gets culled straight away, because all you are doing is saying that you don’t know how their mine works.
+You are coming at the employers with a resume full of tickets that they can’t use.
 What does that say about you and the research you have done to get into the industry?
 What does that say about the sort of employee you are going to make?
 I know lots of bosses that think, not a very good one, unfortunately.

-Myth: A FIFO job will lead to a Mining job
+Myth: A FIFO job will lead to a Mining Job (The Magic Bean Plan)

 All you have to do is get your foot in the door, and you can move up from there.
-That’s the advice everywhere on the internet and it’s completely wrong.
-Only a very small amount of people are able to make that happen.
+That’s the advice everywhere on the internet, it’s completely wrong and the reason I call it the “Magic Bean Plan”.
+Only a very small amount of people are able to make this happen.
 The majority 95% get stuck in the area of the industry they started in.
-With the poaching rules between employers on site having been around for 20 years.
-It makes it almost impossible to make that jump into an actual mining job.
+With the poaching rules, between employers on site, having been around for 25 years now.
+It makes it almost impossible to make that jump into an actual mining job from a civil, shutdown or utility job.

 The poaching rule on most site says, you have to go off site for months (normally 6months) before you can come back with a different employer.
-This means that most people get trapped in a utility role, on not a lot of money, because they can’t move jobs on the same site.
-The video below outlines the issues about moving into a mining job.
+This means that most people get trapped in a utility role, on not a lot of money, because they can’t move jobs on the same site and the mining contact they made can’t help them get a job on another site, so they get stuck in the utility job.

 Myth: All the entry level jobs are in Iron Ore and Coal

 With the automation of the strip mines in the iron ore industry and now coal in Queensland, the focus of jobs within the mining industry has moved.
-Today the majority of entry level jobs have moved to the Gold, Nickel, Copper, Silver, Zinc or Base Metals mines.
-These mines are both underground and open pit.
-They are located all around the country.
+Today the majority of entry level jobs have moved to the Gold, Copper, Silver, Zinc and Base Metals mines.
+These mines that require people, are mostly underground mines and they are located all around the country.

 In Western Australia you can tell the jobs have moved by the number of recruitment companies that have moved their focus.
 They have moved their focus from Iron Ore to the hardrock underground area of the industry.
 It’s a smart move, they have pivoted into an area of the industry that requires lots of people, for years to come.
 You can read about how automation works with in the industry by following this link.